jayqi/placeholders/README.md

 Placeholder images in three styles: tall, wide, and square.
 Includes PNG files of varying sizes, as well as SVG files, from which you can generate other sizes or formats.

 Made available under the [CC0 License](./LICENSE), free to use for any purpose without restriction.
+Shoutouts on [social media](https://github.com/jayqi) would be appreciated though!

 | Tall (approx. 1:1.618) | Wide (approx. 1.618:1) | Square (1:1) |
 | :--: | :--: | :--: |